Afnanksalal/novels/content/post/The-Tale-of-The-Forgotten-Past-Volume-1.md

 ---

-title: "The Tale of The Forgotten Past"
+title: "The Tale of The Forgotten Past - Volume 1"
 date: 2024-6-5
 id: 1
 author: "Afnan K Salal"